LOG CABIN PERENNIALS

 Picture

 I recently built and installed this birdhouse 20 feet in a tree in a swampy forested area near my house.
-It's for the Barred Owl, Strix varia, a common owl in Maine that eats mice and voles among other things.
+It's for the Barred Owl, Strix varia, a common owl in Maine that eats mice and voles among other small creatures.
 Mice and voles have become rampant recently, and I hope some nearby owl (I hear them frequently) will take up temporary residence.
+"Who, who, who cooks for you".

 home